T-biohazard/T-biohazard/README.md

 ### About Myself:

-- 🔭 I’m currently studying Computer Science and Engineering at East West University
+- 🔭 I’m currently working at RedDot Digital Ltd, as a software engineer.
+I have studied Computer Science and Engineering from East West University.
 - 📫 How to reach me:
   e-mail-> mdtasin459@gmail.com